strimzi/proposals/058-zk-kraft-migration.md

 **_Preconditions_**

-The FSM is in the `DualWrite` state (as per `Kafka.status.migrationState` field) and the operator expects the user desire to finalize the migration, having a full KRaft based cluster and ZooKeeper out of the picture.
+The FSM is in the `KRaftDualWriting` state (as per `Kafka.status.metadataState` field) and the operator expects the user desire to finalize the migration, having a full KRaft based cluster and ZooKeeper out of the picture.

 **_Trigger_**